Question:

 Hello!

-My name is Yasmin Amer and I’m a producer for WBUR in Boston.
-I’m working on a segment about machine learning and medicine and of course, radiology is part of that discussion.
-I spoke to a local doctor and machine learning specialist who says artificial intelligence is going to make the field more exciting.
-Is this the attitude you’re seeing from a lot of med students and/or residents interested in radiology?
-Are they mostly excited about tech in radiology or is there any nervousness there?
-I’m happy I came across this blog – I would love your input on this.
+My name is Yasmin Amer, and I’m a producer for WBUR in Boston.
+I’m working on a segment about machine learning and medicine, and, of course, radiology is part of that discussion.
+I spoke to a local doctor and machine learning specialist who says artificial intelligence will make the field more exciting.
+Is this the attitude of many med students and residents interested in radiology?
+Are they primarily excited about tech in radiology, or is there any nervousness there?
+I’m happy I came across this blog – I would love your input.

 thank you,